jrladd/CIS241/_pages/groundrules.md

 **YOUR MISTAKE IS ALMOST INVARIABLY MINOR.** This is really common when people are learning new coding skills for the first time.
 I have seen people give up in frustration because they can't remember where they saved their file.
 THIS IS FIXABLE.
 It does not mean you are a hopeless case!

-**NO ONE IS AN EXPERT AT EVERYTHING.** You just can't be on the cutting edge of exploratory data analysis, statistical modeling, R, data visualization, network analysis, GIS, etc., etc. Even seasoned experts are usually only great at one or two of these.
+**NO ONE IS AN EXPERT AT EVERYTHING.** You just can't be on the cutting edge of exploratory data analysis, statistical modeling, Python, data visualization, network analysis, GIS, etc., etc. Even seasoned experts are usually only great at one or two of these.
 Our goal here is to be good generalists!

 **WE DO NOT SINK OR SWIM IN MY CLASS.** There is *no shame* in reaching out to me or your classmates for help.
 Everyone swims or no one swims!